-We have installed CCTV systems in our garden centres for the purposes of crime prevention and detection and for public and staff safety.
+We have installed CCTV systems in our garden centres and in Birdworld for the purposes of crime prevention and detection and for public and staff safety.
 CCTV is also installed on the outside of some of our buildings for monitoring building security and crime prevention and detection.

 Images captured by CCTV will not be kept for longer than is necessary.
 However, on occasions there may be a need to keep images for longer, for example where a crime is being investigated.

-You have the right to see CCTV images of yourself in accordance with Data Protection Act 2018 and be provided with a copy of the images.
-Any other people in the imagery will be redacted.
+You have the right to see CCTV images of yourself in accordance with Data Protection Act 2018 and be provided with a copy of the images as long as no other people are visible in the imagery.
 We will only disclose images to other authorised bodies who intend to use it for the purposes stated above.

 We operate CCTV and disclose in accordance with codes of practice issued by the Information Commissioner Office.